-- · Once your incisions are healed, our nurse will direct you to start using medical grade scar cream, which will be provided for you. - · Using clean hands, apply the cream over incision scars twice daily. - · Continue scar cream and massage as instructed until you run out.
+Once your incisions have healed, our nurse will direct you on using medical grade scar cream to help your surgical scars fade.
+The scar cream will be provided for you.
+Apply the scar cream twice daily.
+Continue scar cream and massage until the cream runs out.
+NEVER apply scar cream to open incisions or areas or infection may result.